alexrmelnick/HP-16C-Compiler-and-VoyagerC/README.md

   - Add the ability to combine multiple programs into 1 single file seamlessly so that you can keep a library of programs.
     - Need to be able to handle conflicting labels and memory addresses.
   - Rework command line arguments, possibly using a library that is more robust.
+  - Might reword the requirement for initial settings to be optional.
+It may be better to have them included in the program itself, so that the program is self-contained.
+    - Could have them be optional and checks will not be done if they are not included and are not yet set.
   - Add support for the PX16C Kit.
     - This is closed source, so this will require either cooperation from the developer or reverse engineering.